Fgerthoffert/jira-agile-velocity/README.md

 > npm run dev
 ```

+## Build workflow

+The project's repository is linked to circle-ci for ci/cd.

+### On Commit

+A set of basic checks are executed on every commit, these include linting and, for the CLI app, running a set of minimal commants (used to verify that the app is actually executable).
+At a later stage, unit tests might be added (the frameworks are configured to support tests, it's just a matter of spending the time to write them).

+### On Tag creation

+A set of more interesting actions happen when a new tag is created:

+- A new version of the CLI component is pushed to the NPM registry (npmjs.org) using GitHub's release version.
+Once pushed, another job install that package in a containing and run a serie of simple checks (the same than for commits), to verify the app, once installed globally, is actually usable.
+- New docker containers, for all 3 components, are created and pushed to docker hub

 # Configuration

 _Note_: When running the tool for the first time, a configuration file will automatically be created if you're not using the corresponding environment variable.